celestialsbeings/Private-Dork-Searcher/README.md

 ### For Windows -
 * Just double click and run and read the instruction written on terminal.
 ### For Linux -
-* Use wine tool for running windows for this tool on linux.
+* Use wine tool for running in linux .

 ## Problem -
 Problem is that to make this tool alive i need update it regularly and it can't be possible unitl someone pay me to do this.
 That's why i make this tool private and sell it to people who give me money.
 So, here is my problem.
 I will upload the source code soon when i am bored with this.